cjratcliff/ml-compiled/docs/statistics.rst

     G(x_1,x_2,...,x_n) = \sqrt[\leftroot{-2}\uproot{2}n]{x_1x_2...x_n}

-Only applicable to positive numbers.
+Only applicable to positive numbers since otherwise it may involve taking the root of a negative number.

 Harmonic mean
 ---------------